 There are non-prescription, natural, plant-based remedies available, which may be beneficial in helping with certain symptoms of the menopause.
-Whilst these may be marketed as ‘natural’, this doesn’t mean that they are ‘safe’, and some may have harmful effects if used incorrectly.
+Whilst these may be "natural" they are not all regulated.
 The quality, purity and constituents of some therapies may also be unknown.
 So, if you are considering using any natural remedies, please discuss this with your doctor first as some may interact with other medications, and some, including phytoestrogens, may be unsuitable for certain women, especially those with a history of cancer.

 A healthy diet should include 5 portions of fruit/vegetables per day.
 Keep as much to ‘real’ food as possible, avoiding processed and refined foods and keeping fat and sugar in moderation.
 Your weight makes a big difference to how you handle the menopause and its associated conditions such as heart disease, and your diet is an essential part of that so can have a real impact on your symptoms.
 Alcohol and excess caffeine can also worsen hot flushes and increase the risk of osteoporosis, so keep those occasional as well.

-By making the most of these other strategies, you can not only improve symptoms of the menopause but also enter this period of your life feeling healthier and happier about yourself.
+By making positive lifestyle changes, you can not only improve symptoms of the menopause but also enter this period of your life feeling healthier and happier about yourself.